mdreece/Quick-HDRI-Controls/README.md

 ![image](https://github.com/user-attachments/assets/41958f5e-cdc0-4476-829c-9a1c27f09100)

+2. Perform the following:
-2. Set your HDRI folder by clicking the folder icon next to "HDRI Directory".
-Select your desired Render Engine and Apply.
+    - Set your HDRI folder by clicking the folder icon next to "HDRI Directory".
+    - Select your desired Render Engine and Apply.
 (Cycles by default, but supports Cycles and Octane.
 Blender will need to be restarted after changing and applying.)

 ![image](https://github.com/user-attachments/assets/c88d2dd1-8b12-4376-a383-2b3a4651a8f9)